onfido/onfido-openapi-spec/README.md

 - [onfido-python](https://github.com/onfido/onfido-python)
 - [onfido-ruby](https://github.com/onfido/onfido-ruby)

-Libraries come with Webhook Events validation and the possibility to easily choose a region to target.
+Libraries come with Webhook Events validation.
+They also provide the possibility to easily choose a region to target.

 Please find more information regarding how to use each library within their own README.md file.

 ### How to build client libraries yourself

-Please find in [OpenAPI Generator documentation](https://openapi-generator.tech) how to build client libraries and all the supported programming languages to build client libraries.
+Refer to the [OpenAPI Generator documentation](https://openapi-generator.tech) for the list of supported programming languages and instructions on building client libraries.

 The file [openapi.yaml](openapi.yaml) should be provided to the generator.